aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svguseelement/instanceroot/_index.md

 ---
 title: SVGUseElement.InstanceRoot
 second_title: Aspose.SVG for .NET API Reference
-description: SVGUseElement property.
+description: SVGUseElement InstanceRoot property.
 The root of the instance tree.
 See description of SVGElementInstance for a discussion on the instance tree
 type: docs
 weight: 30
 url: /net/aspose.svg/svguseelement/instanceroot/